jianyuzhong/Resume/david.md

 * *2019-06 Graduation*

 > 2019.06, I graduated from Chengdu University of Information Technology.
-My major was  software engineering.
+My major is  software engineering.
 And I did well in courses like python,C,C++,C#,ASP .net,SQLSERVER and network of computer, which enabled me to get a scholarship.
 Not only that, I was also good at making schedule properly, thus I got a driving license and CET6 certificate during my spare time.

 ---